|

 Cricklade

-is the last town on the river, on our first visit we failed to engage with
+on the river, on our first visit we failed to engage

 here".
 But second time around we struck lucky with "The